kyleam/python-tutorial/src/file-io.rst

 Reading in files
 ================

-First, we'll define the filename as a string.
+First, we'll define the file name as a string.
 The specifies where the file exists on the system.

 .. code-block:: python

   >>> infile = '../data/weights.csv'

-.. note:: In the path of the filename,
+.. note:: In the path of the file name,
           ``..`` stands for go one directory up from the current directory.
           So in the above case,